kwur/new-kwur-site/_posts/2008-10-22-the-saturday-evening-post-up.md

         </p>

         <p>
-          <span style="font-weight: bold;">Fucked Up &#8211; &#8220;The Chemistry of Common Life&#8221;</span>
+          <span style="font-weight: bold;">Fucked Up – “The Chemistry of Common Life”</span>
         </p>

         <p>
-          Noisy &#8211; and I don&#8217;t just mean loud (though these guys <span style="font-style: italic;">do</span> kick up one hell of a racket) &#8211; hardcore.
-Each song is layered with at least&#8230; 30 guitar tracks, vocals honed on years of chewing glass, and pummeling drum beats.
-The effect is dense, LOUD &#8211; and melodic and beautiful too, in a way.
-Definitely merits comparisons to Refused&#8217;s <span style="font-style: italic;">Shape of Punk to Come</span>, and hey, 10 years later, maybe this is it.
-That&#8217;d be just fine with me. (features cameos from Vivian Girls, Sebastian formerly of DFA1979)
+          Noisy – and I don’t just mean loud (though these guys <span style="font-style: italic;">do</span> kick up one hell of a racket) – hardcore.
+Each song is layered with at least… 30 guitar tracks, vocals honed on years of chewing glass, and pummeling drum beats.
+The effect is dense, LOUD – and melodic and beautiful too, in a way.
+Definitely merits comparisons to Refused’s <span style="font-style: italic;">Shape of Punk to Come</span>, and hey, 10 years later, maybe this is it.
+That’d be just fine with me. (features cameos from Vivian Girls, Sebastian formerly of DFA1979)
         </p>

         <p>
-          Play: 1 (dense, kick-you-in-the-face hardcore, a lot of fun), 2 (check the bongo line), 7 (most accessible on record), 11 (kinda like a reprisal of track 1 &#8211; is that an acoustic guitar I hear?)
+          Play: 1 (dense, kick-you-in-the-face hardcore, a lot of fun), 2 (check the bongo line), 7 (most accessible on record), 11 (kinda like a reprisal of track 1 – is that an acoustic guitar I hear?)
         </p>

         <p>
-          And the charts&#8230;
+          And the charts…
         </p>

         <table>